studioml/studio/docs/installation.rst

     pip install studio-x.x.tar.gz

-Certain types of runners can make use of the studio software distribution to start projects without any intervention, i.e. devops-less runners.
+Certain types of runners can make use of the Studio software distribution to start projects without any intervention, i.e. devops-less runners.
 To include the software distribution, add the tar.gz file to your workspace directory under a dist subdirectory.
 Runners supporting